WICG/manifest-incubations/launch_handler-explainer.md

 ### [File Handling](https://github.com/WICG/file-handling/blob/main/explainer.md)

-This proposal takes the `LaunchQueue` and `LaunchParams` ideas from the File Handling proposal and extends them slightly.
-Instead of enqueuing `LaunchParams` for specific types of launches they will be enqueued for every type of web app launch.
+This proposal takes `LaunchQueue` and `LaunchParams` from the File Handling proposal with a few changes:
+- Instead of enqueuing `LaunchParams` for specific types of launches they will be enqueued for every type of web app launch.
+- An optional targetURL field is added.
+- The interface is explicitly intended to be extended by other launch related specs to contain launch specific data e.g. file handles or share data.

 ### [Tabbed Application Mode](https://github.com/w3c/manifest/issues/737)